-All minors must complete the following statistics core courses (6 credits):
+All minors must complete the following statistics core courses (Credits: 6)

-- STA 215 - Introductory Applied Statistics (3 credits)
+- STA 215 - Introductory Applied Statistics Credits: 3 OR STA 216 - Intermediate Applied Statistics (3 credits)

-All minors must also complete five additional courses (15 credits).
+All minors must also complete five additional courses (Credits: 15)

 At least three of the courses must come from the following list: